| First Module |

 HOW ENVIRONMENT AFFECTS MIND AND BODY: GEOMETRY, LIGHT AND TOPOLOGY

-Through a five days work, students will deal with the path which leads to the ways through which some of the leading architectural features, as the geometry, the topology and the natural light, affect the human brain-body complex.
+Through five days of work, students will deal with the paths whereby some of the leading architectural features, such as the dimensions, proportions, shapes, wayfinding, the topology and the natural light and the greenery, affect the human brain-body complex.

 HOW ENVIRONMENT AFFECTS MIND AND BODY: RHYTHM, PROXEMICS, MATERIALS, TEXTURES, COLOURS AND SOUND

-Through a five days work, students will deal with the path which leads to the ways through which some architectural features, as rhythm, proxemics, materials, textures, colours and sound affect the human brain-body complex.
+Through five days work, students will deal with the paths whereby further architectural features, such as geometries, rhythms, materials, textures, colours, acoustic and different furniture affect the human brain-body complex.